Smiley The Blind Therapy Dog RIP

-Smiley is a completely blind fifteen year old gorgeous golden retriever who makes everyone he meets smile.
+Smiley was a completely blind fifteen year old gorgeous golden retriever who made everyone he met smile.

-We first met Smiley and his Mom Joanne over 4 years ago with our friends at Dog Guru.
-Several members of the team actually cried with happiness as we took the photo above and filmed his beautiful trademark smile.
-There is something truly special about him, even beyond his soft coat, lovely face and gentle nature.
-The world smiles with him.
+We first met Smiley and his Mom Joanne over 6 years ago with our friends at Dog Guru.
+Several members of the TV production team actually cried with happiness as we took the photo above and filmed his beautiful trademark smile.
+There was something truly special about him, even beyond his soft coat, lovely face and gentle nature.
+The world smiled with him.

-We have featured Smiley in our Talent Hounds one hour documentary and in the Dogs Make a Difference TV episode, and now we will now be featuring him in a new TV special about how Kids and Dogs go well together.
+We have featured Smiley in our Talent Hounds one hour documentary and in the Dogs Make a Difference TV episode, and we will feature what we learned from him in a new TV special about how Kids and Dogs go well together.

 Smiley’s History- from Puppy Mill to Loving Family and Friends